2026 AFC Women's Asian Cup bids: Jordan

 Jordan Football Association announced it had submitted the bid to host the competition.
-Jordan has recently hosted the 2018 AFC Women's Asian Cup, which was the first Women's Asian Cup staged in West Asia.
+Jordan recently hosted the 2018 AFC Women's Asian Cup, which was the first Women's Asian Cup staged in West Asia.
 Jordan also hosted the 2016 FIFA U-17 Women's World Cup, which was also the first in a West Asian and Arab country.

 Uzbekistan

 Uzbekistan Football Association officially announced its submission to bid the tournament.
-Uzbekistan has never hosted any major senior tournament in either gender, but it has hosted various Asian youth tournaments, notably the 2008 and 2010 AFC U-16 Championships, the 2022 AFC U-23 Asian Cup and the upcoming 2023 AFC U-20 Asian Cup.
+Uzbekistan never hosted any major senior tournament in either gender, but it hosted various Asian youth tournaments, notably the 2008 and 2010 AFC U-16 Championships, the 2022 AFC U-23 Asian Cup and the 2023 AFC U-20 Asian Cup.
+On 23 February 2024, Uzbekistan also withdrew their bid.
+On 15 March, the AFC ultimately selected Uzbekistan as 2029 AFC Women's Asian Cup host and the only bidder.